petr-muller/ci-operator/notes/01-ci-operator-main.md

 ### Generic command options
 1. `-h/--help`: Show help
 2. `-v`: Show verbose output
 3. `--dry-run`: Usual dry-run option, avoid doing any modifications to external systems

 ### Inputs
 1. `--config`: ci-operator config file path.
 This input can also be passed as `$CONFIG_SPEC`
 2. `--template`: Paths to optional templates to add as steps.
    Expected to contain at least one `restart=never` pod.
+3. `--secret-dir`: Path to a directory to be provided to the jobs as a secret.
-3. `--git-ref`: Use the provided repo revision for testing instead of the one provided in `$JOB_SPEC`.
+4. `--git-ref`: Use the provided repo revision for testing instead of the one provided in `$JOB_SPEC`.
-4. `--give-pr-author-access-to-namespace`: If set, then RBAC will be set so that the PR author is allowed to view the temporary namespace created by the ci-operator.
+5. `--give-pr-author-access-to-namespace`: If set, then RBAC will be set so that the PR author is allowed to view the temporary namespace created by the ci-operator.
-5. `--as`: Same as in `oc`/`kubectl`, allows to impersonate another user.
+6. `--as`: Same as in `oc`/`kubectl`, allows to impersonate another user.
-6. `--sentry-dsn-path`: Path to a file with a Sentry DSN secret.
+7. `--sentry-dsn-path`: Path to a file with a Sentry DSN secret.
 When set, reporting failures to Sentry instance is enabled.

 ### Namespace controls
 1. `--input-hash`: Add something as an input to the hash that determines